-The default keybind for grabbing supplies is F, but this is actually the slowest way of grabbing loot.
-It’s much faster to open your inventory and right click on the supplies on the left side of your menu.
+The default keybind for grabbing supplies is F, but this is slow and your risk picking the wrong item if you’re in a hurry.
+It’s much faster to open your inventory with either the I or TAB key and right click on the supplies on the left side of your menu.
 I prefer to click and drag, which also works if you’re fast.

 Among the most important things to grab are backpacks and armor vests.
 Each of these will increase your inventory capacity by various amounts, which is crucial for stockpiling ammo, medkits, and gun attachments.

 There is also a gun holster that you can equip before a match that grants a small inventory space boost.
 It’s found alongside any other clothing items by clicking the Customization in the upper left side of the menu.

 Vests and helmets come in tiers one to three.
 The higher the level, the more resilient the gear.
 However, there’s some things you need to know about armor:

 - Wearing a ballistic mask does not provide armor.

 - At close range, there is virtually no difference between Level One and Level Two helmets.
 You’ll die in two shots to the head no matter what level you are wearing, although a Level Two does protect for more shots at long distances.

 - Body armor tends to protect you from one extra body shot for each level starting at Level One armor, which will allow you to survive around four rifle shots to the chest from close range.